 In this post, we’ll take a closer look at what supply chain execution is, what processes and tasks are involved, and how you can improve it for your ecommerce business.

 Supply chain execution refers to the process of driving the flow of goods within the supply chain – starting from procurement all the way through final-mile delivery.
 Supply chain execution the second part of the supply management process, which falls after supply chain planning.
 Activities included in supply chain execution are manufacturing, distribution, warehousing, fulfilment, and transportation.

 There are virtually endless processes and tasks to account for within the scope of supply chain execution.
 These processes and tasks help ensure the seamless flow of goods throughout the ecommerce supply chain.

 Supply chain planning

 While supply chain planning comes before the execution, it is critical to ensure that supply chain tasks are carried out smoothly and in a way that fuels business growth.
 Planning sets the stage for proper supply chain execution.

 The planning stage is where you establish processes for different aspects of your supply chain operations.
 This may include production planning to decide on manufacturers and suppliers, as well as developing procurement strategies based on forecasted demand and production lead times.
-It may also include operation planning to decide on where to store inventory and how to fulfill orders.
+It may also include operation planning to decide on where to store inventory and how to fulfil orders.

 During supply chain planning, it is important to have the right data in order to properly inform your decisions and help you lay out more strategic plans.